mridul037/mridul037/README.md

 **Quote of the hour:**

-Once the computers got control, we might never get it back.
+I invented the Web just because I needed it, really, because it was so frustrating that it didn't exit.

-~ Marvin Minsky
+~ Tim Berners-Lee
 <pre>

 </pre>